IRS Tax Settlement – How & When You Can Settle For Less

 If you still have unfiled returns it will be required that you file your back taxes before you can attempt at getting a settlement with the IRS.

-Tax On Debt Settlement
+Tax On Liability Settlement